-From my experience of having worked with companies expanding into Asia, it is clear that there is no easy ‘one size fits all’ answer to the question.
+As the panel at the event explained, competition between Hong Kong and Singapore is intense, but this is the way they like it.
+One drives the other on, with each country introducing new initiatives to become even more attractive for inbound investment.From my experience of having worked with companies expanding into Asia, it is clear that there is no easy ‘one size fits all’ answer to the question.
 However, some useful factors that all businesses should consider when comparing Hong Kong and Singapore are as follows:

 Country dataCompanies may find some meaningful insight from the vast amount of country data that is readily available on the internet.
 Some of the most relevant surveys include:

 Global Cities IndexThe 2012 Global Cities Index, prepared by AT Kearney, measures global engagement of cities across five dimensions: business activity, human capital, information exchange, cultural experience and political engagement.
 Hong Kong scores fifth in the ranking and Singapore 11th.
 Both are highly regarded, but have to give way to New York and London (the cities that hold the two top spots).

 Quality of Living surveyThe 2012 Mercer Quality of Living survey ranks Singapore 25th and Hong Kong 70th out of 221 cities.
 This annual survey uses 39 criteria, including safety, education, hygiene, healthcare, environment, recreation and public transport.
 This survey is likely to be of greater relevance where companies are undertaking cross-border relocations of their staff.

 Doing BusinessThe World Bank guide to doing business has Singapore and Hong Kong right at the top of the 183 country tree.
 They rank as follows: Ease of Doing business – Singapore 1 and Hong Kong 2; Starting a Business – Singapore 3 and Hong Kong 5; Paying Taxes – Singapore 5 and Hong Kong 4; Trading across borders – Singapore 1 and Hong Kong 2.

 TaxationTax is an important consideration when countries compete for inbound investment, and wherever you go, it is worth exploring the tax structuring.
 Hong Kong and Singapore are no different in this respect.
 Corporate taxes – Hong Kong’s headline rate of corporate tax is 16.5 per cent and Singapore 17 per cent, and both countries operate a territorial tax system.
 Beyond the headline rate of tax, Singapore offers a reduced rate of tax for small start-up companies, and subject to certain conditions, it is possible that the effective rate of tax in Singapore can be reduced to between zero per cent and 8.5 per cent for profits up to SGD300,000 (£148,000) in the first three years.

 IncentivesA recent call with the HLB International firms in Singapore highlighted that Singapore provides a number of tax incentive schemes for intellectual property, R&D and other activities that enhance its economic and technological development.

 Holding Company regimesBoth countries provide exemption for inbound dividends (although qualifying conditions must be met in Singapore).
 Withholding tax on dividends from China can be reduced to five per cent under both countries respective tax treaties.
 In terms of outbound payments, Singapore has withholding tax on both royalties and interest, with Hong Kong imposing withholding tax on certain royalty payments.